stepleton/NeoWidEx/MANUAL.md

 seek location prior to the read.

 Headers are 13-byte strings that precede sector data on the Widget, encoding the sector's cylinder/head/sector address.
+Use the [SECTOR HEADER](
-Use the [BUFFER... submenu](
+#star-sector-header) option in the [BUFFER... submenu](#buffer-submenu-options)
-#buffer-submenu-options) to access facilities for viewing headers.
+to access facilities for viewing headers.

 #### SCAN